ttt30ga/awesome-product-design/README.md

 - [Motion UI Design](https://github.com/fliptheweb/motion-ui-design) Resources for inspiration, lists of software, libraries and other stuff related to Motion UI design, animations and transitions.
 #### Tools
 - [Lottie](https://airbnb.design/lottie/) Easily add high-quality animation to any native app
+- [Keynotopia](http://keynotopia.com/) Keynotopia transforms Keynote and PowerPoint into the best rapid prototyping tools for creating mobile, web and desktop UI mockups
 #### Softwares
+- [Pop](https://marvelapp.com/pop/) POP helps you transform your pen and paper ideas into an interactive iPhone or Android prototype
 - [Invision](https://www.invisionapp.com/) The world's leading prototyping, collaboration & workflow platform
 - [Marvel](https://marvelapp.com/) Simple design, prototyping and collaboration
 - [Flinto](https://www.flinto.com/) Flinto lets designers quickly make interactive prototypes of their mobile, desktop, or web apps
 - [Origami Studio](http://origami.design/) Explore, iterate, and test your ideas
 - [Framer](https://framer.com/) An all-in-one design workflow
 - [Form](http://relativewave.com/form/) Build and customize native prototypes directly on device
+- [Proto](https://proto.io/) Create fully-interactive high-fidelity prototypes that look and work exactly like your app should.
+No coding required
+- [Fuse](https://www.fusetools.com/) Create better native apps for iOS and Android with a new breed of development tools

 ## Accessibility
 #### Read